 You should never leave the chicken out of the fridge for any time to avoid any contamination.
 If you accidentally left it out on the counter, use your best judgment and toss it.

-How Long Can Cooked Chicken Be Left Out of the Fridge?
+How Long Can Cooked Chicken Sit Out?

 Although cooked chicken is quite different from raw chicken, it still should not be left out for more than two hours.
 This is because even though it has been cooked, germs and bacteria can find their way into the chicken, thus making you sick if you consume it.